 Just because you live abroad, it does not mean that you can’t manage your UK pension effectively or minimise costs.

 In terms of monthly or yearly contributions to your UK pension, you may be able to do so if you pay through a UK bank account.
 Some offshore pension providers will accept contributions from overseas banks, but just remember that money you earn overseas and in a currency other than GBP will be affected by fluctuating exchange rates and will be subject to transfer fees depending on the bank.
 From our experience, UK pension providers won’t usually accept contributions from bank accounts overseas, so we recommend speaking directly to your UK pension provider about this.

 To manage pensions overseas effectively, expats should consider investing in an all-in-one investment platform, with trustees that can accept overseas banking arrangements and that can offer services such as investment advice, pension transfers, pension administration, and asset management, along with other added benefits.
 Using different companies for each component is likely to increase overall costs.

-For example, at Brite Advisors, we don’t use middlemen or third parties, and everything is transparent, meaning we keep control of costs and help you to keep more of your retirement money.
+For example, at Brite, we don’t use middlemen or third parties, and everything is transparent, meaning we keep control of costs and help you to keep more of your retirement money.
 Get in contact to find out more.

 How to manage your UK pension within Europe

 If a transfer to a QROPS in Europe was appropriate, you could transfer to either Gibraltar or Malta.
 Gibraltar is usually more suitable if you are living in a country that doesn’t have a DTA with the UK or with Malta.